Can I still violate another person's copyright on Instagram if I didn't intend to infringe?

 - Didn’t intend to profit from it

-- Legally bought or downloaded the content (ex: a copy of a DVD or a song from the Internet)
+- Legally bought or downloaded the content (example: a copy of a DVD or a song from the Internet)

 - Modified the work or added your own original material to it